-So what does a ‘VR CMS’ do?
-It obviously ‘manages’ VR content.
-But what does ‘managing content’ mean in this context?
+Well, that’s the general gist.
+But what exactly entails ‘managing’ content?
 Does it mean creating (interactive) content?
 Distributing VR content to App Stores?
-Or managing VR devices with content on them?
+Or simply managing VR devices with content on them?

-To make things more confusing: what kind of content is meant by ‘VR content’?
+All of the above even?
+That would mean one term for so many different things – a bit confusing.To make things even more confusing: what kind of content is meant by ‘VR content’?
 Video, text and audio?
 Or games?
 Or just 360 video?
 3D video maybe?
 3D assets perhaps?
 Or interactive video?
-Or combinations of these things?
+A combination of these things?

-Interactive Content Creation
+Interactive Content Creation for VR CMS

 The branching narrative is perfect to create multiple choice questions with different video paths behind each question.
 This is used for training, onboarding or assessments.

-Their target market consists of VR agencies that create VR but do not develop software themselves and need an easy way to publish whitelabel apps to all different kinds of app stores.
-So, with Headjack it is easy to make a custom app, easy to publish that app to different stores and platforms but at the same time it is limited, feature-wise in creating interactive VR content.
+Their target audience are mostly VR agencies that create VR, do not develop software themselves and need an easy way to publish whitelabel apps to all different kinds of app stores.
+So, with Headjack it is easy to make a custom app and to publish the app to different stores and platforms.
+However, it is limited in features to create interactive VR.